 To learn more about CSU Chico, choose from the options below:

 Then use the college admissions predictor to take a data science look at your chances of getting accepted at some of the most selective schools in the U.S.

 CSU Chico is located in the small town setting of Chico, California.

-If you want to see CSU Chico for yourself, plan a visit.
+If you want to see CSU Chico for yourself, be sure to plan a visit!
 The best way to reach campus is to take Highway 99 to Chico, or book a flight to the nearest airport, Chico Municipal.